How Long Should I Stay in Tulum?

 If you want to see all the options, we also wrote this article on getting from Cancun to Tulum.

 Taxis are a decent option for getting from Cancun to Tulum.
 They are pretty expensive and the service level might not be what you are accustomed to.
-On the other hand it gives you flexibility, its pretty fast and fairly comfortable (although some taxis are really old cheap cars, if you care about comfort you might want to check the car before you agree to get in).
+Some of the taxis are in bad condition so if you care about comfort you might want to check the car before you agree to get in.
+On the other hand it gives you flexibility, its pretty fast and often fairly comfortable.

 If you have any questions or need more tips, don’t hesitate to ask — we’re here to help you make the most of your Tulum visit!